Our Services

 Helpful Resources

-Morton's neuroma is a common foot condition where thickened tissue around a nerve in the ball of the foot causes burning pain, tingling, numbness, or the sensation of a pebble underfoot.
-Key causes include high-impact activities, foot structure abnormalities (like flat feet or bunions), tight or high-heeled shoes, and trauma.
-Understanding these triggers is essential before choosing a treatment path.
+Morton's neuroma is a common foot condition where thickened tissue around a nerve in the ball of the foot triggers burning pain, tingling, numbness, or a "pebble underfoot" sensation.
+Common causes include high-impact activity, foot structure issues (flat feet, bunions), tight or high-heeled shoes, and trauma.

 Morton's neuroma is a common foot condition that causes a sharp, burning pain in the ball of your foot, often between the third and fourth toes.
 Although it can feel alarming, understanding what triggers this nerve irritation and knowing the stepwise treatments podiatrists recommend can help you manage symptoms effectively.